Infinite Volume and Infinite Injectivity Radius: Essential results about discrete stationary random subgroups

 \section{Essential results about discrete stationary random subgroups}

 In this section we assemble some results about discrete stationary random subgroups that will be essential in the proofs of the main results.
-The measure $\nu_G$ introduced in \S \ref{sec:random-discrete} is bi-$K$-invariant.
-In view of the Iwasawa decomposition, $K$ acts transitively on $G/P$ where $P\le G$ is a minimal parabolic subgroup.
-Therefore there is a unique Borel regular $K$-invariant probability measure $\mu_P$ on $G/P$, and the space $(G/P,\mu_P)$ is the Poisson boundary for $(G,\nu)$ whenever $\nu$ is a bi-$K$-invariant probability measure on $G$.
+We start by recalling the following classical result of Furstenberg (see also \cite[Theorem 2.16]{Bader-Shalom}):

+\begin{thm}[Furstenberg] Let $\mu$ be a probability measure on $G$ and let $(B,\nu_B)$ be the associated Poisson boundary.
+Let $X$ be a compact $G$-space and let $\nu$ be a probability measure on $X$.
+Then $\nu$ is $\mu$-stationary if and only if it is the $\nu_B$-barycentre of some measurable map $\xi:B\to \text{Prob}(X)$. \end{thm}